opentelekomcloud-docs/object-storage-service/umn/source/obs_browser_operation_guide/server-side_encryption/uploading_a_file_with_server-side_encryption.rst

 #.
 Verify the encryption status.

    After HTTPS and KMS encryption are enabled, objects uploaded to OBS are encrypted with keys provided by KMS.
-By default, the key **obs/default** is selected for encryption.
+By default, the key **obs/default** is used for encryption.

    After objects are uploaded, click |image2| on the right of the object list.
 In the **Properties** dialog box that is displayed, you can view the object encryption status. **Yes** indicates that server-side encryption has been implemented for the object. **No** indicates that server-side encryption has not been implemented for the object.
 The object encryption status cannot be changed.